aoskarih/Vibrations-with-AIMS/README.md

 This is a summary of the steps 1-5 assuming all default settings and no problems.

 1. *Setup*\
-Change the name of the root directory to your liking and then define all the states that you want to your calculations.
-Edit these to the `directory_setup.sh` and run the script.
+By editing `directory_setup.sh`, change the name of the root directory to your liking and then define all the states that you want in your calculations.
+Then run the script.

 2. *Relaxation*\
 Make `control.in` files for all of your states and make one `geometry.in` to begin with.
 Copy these to their respective folders and run the relaxations without occupations.
 When AIMS is ready, copy `restart` file and run the relaxations with occupations.

 3. *Restart files*\
-Copy new geometries to right folders in "*restart_files*" directory and copy `control.in` file from one of the calculations without occupations to every folder.
-Then run the calculations.
+First run `copy_input.sh` in root directory.
+Then run the calculations in "*restart_files*".

 4. *Vibrational calculations*\
-Copy new geometries and the correspondig control files to right folders in "*vibrations*" directory.
-Then run the calculations.
+Run the calculations in "*vibrations*" directory.

 5. *Transitions*\
 Check that settings are correct in `FCI.py` and then run it.

 ### List of scripts

++ `copy_input.sh`\
+Script handles the copying required in the steps 3 and 4.

 + `directory_setup.sh`\
 Script sets up folders and copies some necessary files to them.
 It also modifies the `get_vibrations_occ.py` scripts to copy right restart files when ran.
 Variable `root` and list `states` should be checked and modified before running the script.